timeslogistics/times-oms-api-docs/docs/authentication.rst

 As a REST API, no any session state is stored on the server side.

-A "Token" must be supplied in every request in HTTP request header.
+A "Token" MUST be supplied in every request in HTTP request header.

 Obtaining API Token
 -------------------